 Your interior vinyl upholstery may be cleaned with a mild solution of household detergent and fresh water.
 Also, commercially available cleaners for vinyl work well.
-Be sure to follow the instructions.
+Just follow the instructions.

 As the seams of your upholstery are not water proof, your upholstery should be stored in the cabin or covered when not in use.